top of page

 _USH2511.jpg

-After graduation from Miami of Ohio, Mizz J.J. worked as a journalist in South Carolina and won several state press awards.
+After graduation from Miami of Ohio, Mizz JJ worked as a journalist in South Carolina and won several state press awards.
 She wrote a non-fiction short story "The Christmas Chair" that was published in the holiday literary anthology Kentucky's 12 Days of Christmas.
-Her doctorate work involved research work in listening.
+Her doctorate research involved effective listening practices.

-Her teaching and performance experiences include: Creative Writing and Dramatic Expression for the Governor's Scholars Program; two Chautauqua characters for Kentucky Humanities Council; and 12 years in the English Department at Eastern Kentucky University.
+Her teaching experiences include: Creative Writing and Dramatic Expression for the Governor's Scholars Program; two Chautauqua characters for Kentucky Humanities Council; and 15 years in the English Department at Eastern Kentucky University.

 Teachers share the dream...